-We enrol twice each year - January and September.
+We enroll twice each year - January and September.

 This depends on the course you choose.

-We enrol over 1000 applicants to our part-time courses each year - so it's always busy.
+We enroll over 1000 applicants to our part-time courses each year - so it's always busy.

 That said, always check.

-Although, all of our part-time courses are fee paying, we do have a DEASP Fee Waiver in place for those in receipt of a qualifying social wefare payment.
+Although all of our part-time courses are fee-paying, we do have a DEASP Fee Waiver in place for those in receipt of a qualifying social welfare payment.

 This is subject to a waiting list and demand for course places.